Chart Color Schemes

 Giralang features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 77.9% of all households, including 36.5% couples with children, 29.2% couples without children, and 10.8% single parent families.
-Non-family households make up the remaining 22.1%, consisting of 18.6% lone person households and 2.9% group households.
-The median household size is 2.7 people, larger than the Australian Capital Territory average of 2.5.
+Family households account for 77.9% of all households, including 36.5% couples with children, 29.2% couples without children, and 10.8% single parent families.
+Non-family households constitute the remaining 22.1%, with lone person households at 18.6% and group households comprising 2.9%.
+The median household size is 2.7 people, which is larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households